What is Interactive Fiction?

 particularly close to oral storytelling, both in its folksy narrative style (such as

-"immediately", and otherwise non-literary Greek), and in its overall
+otherwise non-literary Greek), and in its overall structure.

-was very likely shaped in interaction with its first hearers.
+textual form, it was very likely shaped in interaction with its first

-fiction comes into being, by the co-operation of performer/author and active
+of interactive fiction comes into being, by the co-operation of performer/author and

 Finally, IF provides an interesting analogy in the age-old problem of divine